Properties of Hagen-Poiseuille flow in channel networks: Introduction

-From all the features of the formation and adaptation of channel networks in \textit{Physarum}, some physical phenomena are poorly explained.
-This is the case of the validation of Murray's law at the branching points of channels\cite{Mur,She}, oscillations of channel radius and inversion of stream velocities (peristalsis and shuttle streaming), conductivity saturation in elastic vein networks, non-unicity of steady-state solutions of adaptive Hagen-Poiseuille (H-P) flows, and suboptimal and optimal channel lengths in steady-state solutions of H-P network flows.
-In these flows, adaptability is associated with the transverse elasticity of channels.
+Some physical phenomena are inadequately explained concerning the characteristics of the formation and adaptation of channel networks in \textit{Physarum}.
+This includes validating Murray's law at the branching points of channels \cite{Mur,She}, the oscillations of channel radius and inversions of stream velocities (peristalsis and shuttle streaming), conductivity saturation in elastic vein networks, the non-uniqueness of steady-state solutions of adaptive Hagen-Poiseuille (H-P) flows, and both suboptimal and optimal channel lengths in steady-state solutions of H-P network flows.
+In these flows, adaptability is linked to the transverse elasticity of channels.

-This paper focuses on the properties of the adaptive H-P flows described above, identifying the origin of these phenomena.
-We will follow the Hagen-Poiseuille formalism, a Navier-Stokes type approach with a low Reynolds number, imposing fluid mass conservation and energy minimisation as developed by Almeida {\it et al}\cite{Alm,AlmD}.
-In the next section, we describe the exact results of the temporal evolution of adaptive H-P flows in channel networks embedded in $n$-dimensional Euclidian spaces.
+This paper focuses on the properties of the adaptive H-P flows described above, identifying the origins of these phenomena.
+We will follow the Hagen-Poiseuille formalism, \cite{Lan}, a Navier-Stokes type approach with a low Reynolds number, imposing fluid mass conservation and energy minimisation as developed by Almeida {\it et al} \cite{Alm,AlmD}.
+In the next section, we describe the precise results of the temporal evolution of adaptive H-P flows in channel networks embedded in $n$-dimensional Euclidean spaces.
 In section \ref{sec3}, we derive the properties of the steady states of the channel flows and their spatial geometries, and we validate the Murray law for adaptive H-P flows at steady state.
-In section \ref{sec4}, we compare the steady-state H-P flow patterns with \textit{Physarum} patterns.
-In section \ref{sec5}, we analyse shuttle streaming, and in section \ref{sec6}, we analyse peristalsis, both observed in out-of-equilibrium flows.
-Finally, in section \ref{sec7}, we summarise the paper's results.
+We compare the steady-state H-P flow patterns with \textit{Physarum} patterns, analyse shuttle streaming and peristalsis, both observed in out-of-equilibrium flows.
+Finally, in section \ref{sec4}, we summarise the results of the paper.